patricklam/plam.new-webpage/content/post/20250810-dg-submission.md

 > * "Rock alteration is prohibited and includes any removal of rock from its natural position, chipping, or gluing, cementing, or installing artificial holds is prohibited.
 O. Reg.
 347/07, s.
 2 (1)."
 The rock climbing community is committed to low-impact recreation and climbers generally do not deface the rock.
 Having said that, rockfall is a common geologic process on the Niagara Escarpment, and, in the interests of safety, climbers will sometimes proactively reposition rock before it falls on a subsequent climber.
 I would propose the following wording: "Routes should be cleaned of loose or dangerous materials, chipping, or gluing, cementing, or installing artificial holds is prohibited.
 O. Reg.
 347/07, s.
 2 (1)."

-> * Park classification: the change to "natural environment" looks appropriate to me in this context; Devil's Glen indeed protects outstanding recreational landscapes, representative ecosystems and provincially-significant elements of Ontario's natural and cultural heritage, and has played an important role in the development of rock climbing in Ontario.
+> * Park classification: the change to "natural environment" looks appropriate to me in this context; Devil's Glen indeed protects outstanding recreational landscapes, representative ecosystems and provincially-significant elements of Ontario's natural and cultural heritage, and has played an important role in the development of rock climbing in Ontario. <br><br>

-> It is critical to ensure that the cliff lies in the area classified as "natural environment" and not "nature reserve".
+ It is critical to ensure that the cliff lies in the area classified as "natural environment" and not "nature reserve".
 This is the case as far as I can tell from the map in Figure 3, but it would be great to have more explicit confirmation of this intent in the text of the plan.

 > * I support the proposed enforcement of unauthorized access and use, especially when it comes to interference with access trails and climbing routes.